imranture/datasets/README.md

 # datasets
-A collection of public datasets for my research.
+A collection of public datasets for my research and teaching.